 You might be pleased to know that there are companies that make first-aid kits designed especially for travel.
 Feel free to click here if you want to see some examples.
 These kits range from fairly basic to highly specialized.
 The best part is that they are small enough to carry in your luggage without being obtrusive.

 Hand-in-hand with assembling first-aid supplies knows how to use them.
 This is where basic first aid training comes in.
-A basic course can teach you how to treat wounds, stop bleeding, and successfully treat things like insect bites and burns.
+According to tltraining.co.uk, a basic course can teach you how to treat wounds, stop bleeding, and successfully treat things like insect bites and burns.

 Research the Risks